Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 sdc.SetSurfaceCriterion (GeomAbs_C2); // for Surfaces
 sdc.Perform ();
 TopoDS_Shape bshape = sdc.Result();
-//.. to also get the correspondances before/after Handle(ShapeBuild_ReShape) ctx = sdc.Context();
+//.. to also get the correspondences before/after Handle(ShapeBuild_ReShape) ctx = sdc.Context();
 //.. on a given shape
 if (ctx.IsRecorded (sh)) {